Deer Management Assistance Program

 - A municipality that has an identified social or ecological problem due to deer within their municipal boundary.
 A DEC-approved management plan is no longer required.
 Municipal applicants must maintain a list of all participating properties with written consent of the associated landowners, and ensure a process of tag distribution that provides equal opportunity for licensed hunters. or:

 - Land where deer damage to significant natural communities has been documented or can be documented by the DEC, or:

-- Land contained in one or more parcels totaling 100 or more acres and sharing a contiguous boundary where forest regeneration is negatively impacted by deer.
+- Land contained in one or more parcels totaling 100 or more acres of forest land and sharing a contiguous boundary or multiple non-contiguous parcels of forest land of at least 100 acres each within the same or adjacent Wildlife Management Unit(s) where forest regeneration is negatively impacted by deer.
 This negative impact must be identified in an existing forest and/or land management plan for the land, or:

-- Land contained in one or more parcels totaling 1000 or more acres and sharing a contiguous boundary that is being managed for improved herd characteristics such as Quality Deer Management (QDM).
-A deer management plan is required.
+- Land contained in one or more parcels totaling 1000 or more acres and sharing a contiguous boundary that is involved in custom deer management such as Quality Deer Management (QDM).
+A deer management plan is required, or:

 Two or more landowners with contiguous boundaries may cooperate to meet the above acreage requirements to be eligible for DMAP.

 - Control targeted populations of white-tailed deer.

 - Reduce agricultural and plant community property damage.

 - Improve landowner and sportsmen relationships.
 Times and public attitudes have changed; landowners no longer provide the level of open access they once did.
 DMAP offers an avenue for landowners to meet deer management needs on their property, while providing an incentive to give licensed hunters access to deer and deer hunting.